 - And another of His disciples said to Him; “Lord, first allow me to go and bury my father.”

-- But Jesus told him; “Follow Me and leave the dead to bury their own dead.”
+- But Jesus tells him; “Follow Me and leave the dead to bury their own dead.”

 Jesus Calms the Storm